Skip to main content

 • Dive into the upgrade design proposal.
 The following section briefly describes phases within an upgrade and possible diagnostic methods.

-Investigate the Upgrade Flow
+Upgrade Flow

-The Harvester upgrade process includes several phases.
+The Harvester upgrade process involves several phases.

 $ kubectl get vm -n harvester-system